Baby Stiffens Legs When Changing Diaper | Any Reason for Concern?

 | Reviewed By Amanda Lundberg, BSN, RN

-Why does my baby stiffen legs during diaper changes?
-When a baby stiffens their legs, it is not usually a reason for concern.
-This is a very normal thing for babies to do as they are discovering new muscles and learning new ways to react to the world around them and communicate frustration or pain.
+This is a very normal thing for babies to do as they are discovering new muscles and learning new ways to react to the world around them and to communicate frustration, pain, and excitement.

 Stiff Legs During Diaper Changes

-One of the primary reasons that babies stiffen their legs during diaper changes is because it is a frustrating time for them and not always the most comfortable.
+One of the primary reasons that babies stiffen their legs during diaper changes is because it is a frustrating, uncomfortable time for them.

 Their legs get cold, they don’t like having their legs picked up, and they anticipate the coldness of the baby wipe.